Quantum Graph

 What is Quantum Graph Memory (QGM)?

-How is QGM different from a vector database or a standard graph database?
+How is QGM different from a vector or graph database?

 When will QGM be available?